-The Ministry for Primary Industries has developed National Environmental Standards for Plantation Forestry (NES-PF) and these come into effect on 1 May 2018.
+The Ministry for Primary Industries National Environmental Standards for Plantation Forestry (NES-PF) came into effect on 1 May 2018.
 National Environmental Standards (NES) are regulations made under the Resource Management Act 1991 (RMA).

 The NES-PF provide a single set of regulations that apply to foresters throughout New Zealand.
 The Nelson Resource Management Plan (NRMP), which is currently under review through the Nelson Plan process, has been amended to align with the new requirements of the NES-PF.

-If you own a forest that fits the criteria for Plantation Forestry, the new NES-PF will apply to you.
+If you own a forest that fits the criteria for Plantation Forestry, the NES-PF applies to you.

 The Plantation Forestry criteria is: at least 1 hectare of forest cover of forest species that has been planted and has been, or will be, harvested.

-The new standards allow Council to charge for the monitoring of permitted activities.
+The standards allow Council to charge for the monitoring of permitted activities.

-Under the new regulations, Plantation Forestry operations will require harvest plans, erosion and sediment management plans and forestry earthwork management plans to be prepared.
+Under these regulations, Plantation Forestry operations require harvest plans, erosion and sediment management plans and forestry earthwork management plans to be prepared.

-If you have any queries about how this new legislation will affect you, please contact Planning Adviser Jacqui Jones on 03 265 6512 or by email firstname.lastname@example.org
+If you have any queries about how this legislation affects you, please contact the Planning Team at email@example.com or 03 546 0200.